Andr3asAces/Codility_Assessment_review/README.md

 I share the solutions from the test to the best of my knowledge as well as tips and tricks of what to look out.

+I have also included test data in both tasks.

+For SQL I have both a python sqlite and an sql script you can run.
+(You will need to have created a database for sql script.)

 Thanks,

 Andreas